revaturelabs/interviewquestions/Java/Java 8/Functional interface.md

 <details>
 <summary> Show Answer</summary>

-- Single Abstract Method interfaces
+- SAM means Single Abstract Method.
 - Which is also called functional interfaces, having only one abstract method and multiple default methods.
 </details>